Staff Bios

 Sparrow Skywalker

-Some say she is part Jedi and part mountain princess, Sparrow Skywalker (yes that is her real birth given name) was born and raised in Taos, New Mexico.
-Her obsession for the outdoors stemmed from being a part of FIT since she was a young child.
-Sparrow is passionate about skiing, mountain biking, flying, hiking, and, recently, fly fishing.
+Some say she is part Jedi and part mountain princess, Sparrow Skywalker (yes, that is her real given name) was born and raised in Taos, New Mexico.
+Sparrow is passionate about skiing, mountain biking, flying, hiking, and fly fishing.
 Growing up in the FIT community gave her the knowledge and skills to have outdoor adventures and bring her into a role of sharing her passion and knowledge of the great outdoors.
-She worked as a Counselor In Training and Junior Counselor with FIT before becoming a bike coach and summer instructor.
+She worked as a Counselor In Training and Junior Counselor with FIT before becoming a bike coach, summer instructor, and now core member of the team.
 Sparrow loves working with children and helping them find a love for themselves, as well as a love for the outdoors.
 When she is not working with FIT, Sparrow is a ski coach with Taos Winter Sports Team in the winter and has had jobs that involve being in the sky, such as working for plane charters in Alaska and hot air ballooning in Taos.

 AimeeLynn Stearns